tinify/magento2-plugin/README.md

 [Magento 1 Community Edition](https://www.magentocommerce.com/magento-connect/compress-jpeg-png-images.html)
 or [Magento 1 Enterprise Edition](https://tig.nl/image-optimization-magento-extension-enterprise-edition/) instead.

+## Important notice

+The latest release of Magento 2.1.6 includes a completely rearranged folder structure for the product image cache.
+We regret that the current version 1.1.0 of this extension is not yet compatible with the changes.

+Magento reports many users with similar issues in that images are not showing and have posted a notice in their [2.1.6 release notes](http://devdocs.magento.com/guides/v2.1/release-notes/ReleaseNotes2.1.6CE.html#catalog) along with 2 solutions, but be warned these workarounds do not solve the issue either.
+We hope to solve this showstopper and will post updates here as soon as we have more positive news.

 ## How does it work?

 When you view a product in your webshop, Magento creates different image sizes